Table of Contents

 Happy Saturday everyone!
 I hope everyone’s 2021 is off to a good start.
-To be honest, January is one of my least favorite months because it’s freezing and it gets dark around 4:30 pm.
+To be honest, January is one of my least favorite months in New England because it’s freezing and it gets dark around 4:30 pm.
 However, I usually try to make the most of the month by enjoying winter activities such as skiing, sledding, ice skating, etc. This year I tried something new.
 I booked a Getaway House to enjoy a wintery escape in New Hampshire.
 And this blog post is going to cover why you need to stay in a Getaway House and do this too.

 Disclaimer: All opinions here are my own, but this post contains some affiliate links.
 I may earn a small commission if you book your stay through one of my links at no additional cost to you.
 In fact, you’ll save $25 when you book through my link!

-What is a Getaway House?
+What Is A Getaway House?

 Let’s start with the basics shall we.
 A Getaway House isn’t an Airbnb.
 It’s not “glamping”, and it’s not a random tiny home you find online.
 It’s a brand.
 Founded in 2015, Getaway offers the experience of a tiny home in nature as an escape from the hustle of everyday life.
-Cabins are designed with wood, glass and some metal.
+Cabins are designed with wood, glass, and some metal.
 The company suggests guests unplug from all modes of technology so they can unwind, and get away.
 The homes can accommodate up to 4 people and are a great opportunity to connect with a loved one!

-What’s included in a Getaway House?
+What’s Included In A Getaway House?

 - A comfy queen sized bed or queen bunks with fresh linens